melt-umn/silver/documentation/lib/io/index.md

 imperative IO actions.
 You can think of _`IO`_ values as being the entire universe, and the _`IO`_ input to a function is the state before the action and the _`IO`_ output of a function is the state after the action.

-> _**Note:**_ As of version 0.3.1, there is no support for monads in Silver, yet.
-Monads are a convenient way of hiding the _`IO`_ token itself, ensuring the programmer does not make mistakes with the way it is passed around.

 Since many IO functions will want to return more than the resulting _`IO`_ token, there is a standard type called _`IOVal<a>`_ that IO functions use